llap4585/T5-Refiner-DomainFocus-TrainOnly/README.md

 > GPU: NVIDIA RTX 3060 Laptop GPU (6GB)
 >
 > Memory: 64GB DDR4 (upgraded prior to the price increase😄😆)
+>
+>Notice:
+>
+>All essential instructions are included as comments within the code.
+>
+>No separate Quickstart guide is provided.
+>
+>I hate Quickstart!

 [Introduction](#Introduction)